Hem Heath

 Hem Heath is a district of Stoke-on-Trent in Staffordshire, England.
 It is just south of the Bet365 Stadium, which was built on the former Hem Heath Colliery.

 The nature reserve Hem Heath Woods is nearby.

+The land is also home to several newly built housing estates, as well as multiple industrial units for companies such as Amazon and EON.